Cléo from 5 to 7

 Cléo from 5 to 7 (Cléo de 5 à 7) is a 1962 French New Wave drama film written and directed by Agnès Varda.
 It follows Florence (Corinne Marchand), a young singer known professionally as "Cléo Victoire", from 5 p.m. until 6:30 p.m. on June 21, as she waits to hear the results of a biopsy that will possibly confirm a diagnosis of stomach cancer.
-The supporting cast includes Antoine Bourseiller, Dominique Davray, and Dorothée Blank, and composer Michel Legrand, who wrote the film's score, plays Bob, a composer and pianist.
+The supporting cast includes Antoine Bourseiller, Dominique Davray, and Dorothée Blanck, and composer Michel Legrand, who wrote the film's score, plays Bob, a composer and pianist.
 Les fiancés du pont MacDonald, a silent short film directed by Varda that Cléo watches at a theater, features a cast composed of several New Wave figures, among them Jean-Luc Godard, Anna Karina, Eddie Constantine, Sami Frey, and Jean-Claude Brialy.

 The film was entered into the 1962 Cannes Film Festival.